-If the applicant provides the necessary information to complete the application, the conservation district should return to IIA.
+If the applicant provides the necessary information to complete the application, the application manager should return to IIA.
 If the applicant does not submit the necessary information, continue with this section.

-- 4. If the applicant does not submit the necessary information to make the application complete within the time frame specified, the permit application will be considered withdrawn.
-The conservation district or Department will notify the applicant that the permit application is withdrawn by sending the permit application withdrawn letter. - 5.
-If the application is withdrawn, the conservation district and/or the Department will close the file and take no further actions.
+4. If the applicant does not submit the necessary information to make the application complete within the time frame specified, the permit application will be considered withdrawn.
+When the delegated conservation district is processing the permit they will notify the Department regional office that the necessary information was not submitted within the established time frames.
+The application manager will notify the applicant that the permit application is withdrawn by sending the permit application withdrawn letter.

+5. If the application is withdrawn, the conservation district or the Department will close the file and take no further actions.
 The fees associated with the filing of the permit will not be refunded.
-The conservation district staff will update the monthly permit tracking form.
+The Department application manager will enter the appropriate codes into eFACTS.

 After the application is considered complete, the reviewers should proceed to technical review.
 In this review, roles may vary for delegated conservation districts based on their level of PCSM delegation (or lack thereof).
+Where appropriate, actions have been defined as applicable to districts that are technically delegated, engineering delegated or not delegated for PCSM.